artela-network/artela-docs/docs/develop/guides/dev-contract/index.md

 }
 ```

-## 2. Remix: Connect to Artela Testnet and Deploy
+## 2. Remix: Connect to Artela TestNet and Deploy

 Connecting Remix to MetaMask and deploying your smart contract involves a few straightforward steps:

-* Configure MetaMask for Artela Testnet:
+* Configure MetaMask for Artela TestNet:
-  * Open MetaMask and ensure that you are connected to the Artela Testnet.
-If Artela Testnet is not listed, you may need to add it manually.
-[Navigate to the network settings and input the Artela Testnet details.](/develop/guides/wallet-configuration)
+  * Open MetaMask and ensure that you are connected to the Artela TestNet.
+If Artela TestNet is not listed, you may need to add it manually.
+[Navigate to the network settings and input the Artela TestNet details.](/develop/guides/wallet-configuration)
 * Connect Remix to MetaMask
   * At Remix, on the left side, Click the button `Deploy and run transactions`.
 Set up the ENVIRONMENT is `Injected Provider - MetaMask[2]`
 * Deploy Your Smart Contract